This article was updated on July 18, 2018.

 Understand Key Drivers of Talent Retention

 As an HR leader, you should seek to understand what keeps your talent engaged.
-For example, millennials want meaning from their job, not just a salary, according to the ADP Research Institute report, The Evolution of Work: The Changing Nature of the Global Workplace.
-On the other hand, your Baby Boomer and Gen X employees could be attracted to generous retirement savings plans.
+For example, millennials want meaning from their job, not just a salary, according to the ADP RI report, The Evolution of Work: The Changing Nature of the Global Workplace.
+On the other hand, your baby boomer and Gen X employees could be attracted to generous retirement savings plans.
 Today's workforce is multigenerational and diverse, so when it comes to benefits one size doesn't fit all.
 Once you've identified the key talent you'll need, analyze what drives their engagement, from benefits and flexibility to recognition.

 Develop a Forward-Thinking Approach to Retention